Exploring ABM: The rise of account-based marketing

 It has always been notoriously difficult to scale a one-to-one marketing campaign; they can take weeks to prepare and months to see results.

-And so, after maybe one or two months into their first campaign, most companies abandon ship and revert to trusty old bulk email blasts, mass mail, and a whole host of other spray and pray techniques that can be executed in minutes rather than weeks.
+And so, after maybe one or two months in, most B2B marketers abandon ship and revert to trusty old bulk email blasts, mass mail, and a whole host of other spray and pray techniques that can be executed in minutes rather than weeks.

 The transition from one-to-one marketing to ABM started in around 2005 when the IT Service Marketing Association (ITSMA) launched its ABM certification.